kenenisa-j/kenenisa-jaleto/README.md

 ## 🧠 About Me

-I’m a Computer Engineering student who is also studying Computer Science in parallel.
+I’m an Electrical and Computer Engineering student at Addis Ababa University, also pursuing Computer Science in parallel.
 I’m deeply interested in Artificial Intelligence, system design, and full-stack development.

 What drives me is building systems that actually work in real situations not just simple projects, but platforms with structure, logic, and purpose.